 She was black.
 The color of age-old mascara on a pungent bathroom counter.

 He turned his back to her and she lay by herself in a niche, waiting.
 He pushed her once, on her once-glimmering metal strings that had rusted into something ugly.

 “She is …” he stuttered to his doctor.
 “She is black … like soot from an abandoned fireplace.
 Dark and ruined.”

 “It is brown,” his doctor returned gently.
 Corrected gently.
 “It will forever be brown.
 I’m sorry, but that is the truth.
 You have to accept it.”

 “It is something inside you.
 It is a condition where your brain criss-crosses and confuses two senses, so you think you can see sound.
 We call it synesthesia.
 Can you repeat after me?
 Synesthesia.”

 Words blurred together like mud.
 He heard himself say the word but he didn’t see himself speak.
 The colors faded, scrubbed out manually like stains.
 The stains painted themselves over with a transparent brush, cleansed of years of illusion.

-He was eighteen years old.
+He was 18 years old.
 In the edge of his memories, she disappeared down the furnace of time.

-He is twenty years old.
+He is 20 years old.
 He makes his way downstairs, sneaking peaks at the enormous truck outside his house.